 Click on the above link for some interesting information.

-I have yet to see it all in person, but I did see bits of it peaking up out of the water a couple of times.
+I have yet to see it all in person, but I saw bits of it peaking up out of the water several times.

 Cabrillo National Monument Tidepools